William Woods (pitcher): New York Mets

 On November 18, 2022, the New York Mets claimed Woods off of waivers.
 Woods was designated for assignment by the Mets on December 27, after the signing of Adam Ottavino was made official.
 On January 7, 2023, Woods was sent outright to the Triple-A Syracuse Mets.
+He posted a stellar 1.80 ERA in 11 games for the Double–A Binghamton Rumble Ponies, but struggled to a 7.88 ERA across 27 appearances for the Triple–A Syracuse.
+Woods was released by the Mets organization on February 17, 2024.

+On April 2, 2024, Woods announced his retirement from professional baseball via Instagram.